Waste Management

 Waste Generation

-Copel’s main sources of waste generation are the implementation, operation and maintenance and deactivation of projects.
+At Copel, the main sources of waste generation are the implementation, operation, maintenance, and decommissioning of projects.

 When implementing new projects, civil construction waste is generated, such as soil removed from the installation sites of structures, wood from the packaging of materials and equipment, other recyclable waste, such as plastics, paper and cardboard and metals, as well as paint and waste. solvents.

-The operation and maintenance of projects generates plant waste from tree pruning under energy distribution and transmission networks, waste materials and replaced electrical and electronic equipment, such as batteries, meters, insulators, transformers, voltage regulators, circuit breakers and others. electrical equipment, metal scraps, cables, poles and crosses.
-Solid and liquid waste contaminated with oil and solvents is also generated from equipment maintenance.
+During the operation and maintenance of projects, different types of waste are generated, such as: vegetable waste from pruning trees under power distribution and transmission networks, waste from replaced electrical and electronic materials and equipment, such as batteries, meters, insulators, transformers, voltage regulators, circuit breakers, and other electrical equipment, scrap metal, cables, poles, and crossarms.
+In addition to these, contaminated solid and liquid waste is generated from equipment maintenance.

-Copel’s projects have Solid Waste Management Plans (PGRS), which consider both applicable legislation, the Company’s general guidelines and the specificities of each unit, guiding the correct management of its waste.
+Copel’s projects have Solid Waste Management Plans (PGRS), which take into account both current legislation and standards, as well as the Company’s general guidelines and the specificities of each unit.
+The plans guide the correct management of their waste.

-Waste generated in civil works and maintenance is managed by the contracted company responsible for execution.
-In these cases, Copel requires the presentation and approval of the Civil Construction Waste Management Plan (PGRCC) and, at the end of the work, the presentation of the Management Report (RFGRCC), proving the execution of the plan and compiling the environmental licenses, transport manifests and final destination certificates.
+Waste generated in civil works and maintenance is managed by the contractor responsible for the execution.
+In such cases, Copel requires the contractor to submit and approve a Civil Construction Waste Management Plan (PGRCC) and, upon completion of the work, the company must submit a Management Report (RFGRCC), proving the execution of the proposed plan and compiling environmental licenses, transport manifests, and final destination certificates.

-Administrative activities generate urban solid waste, such as recyclable waste (paper, plastic, glass and metals), organic waste and waste (food waste, gardening and sweeping waste, sanitary waste) and hazardous waste (batteries, fluorescent lamps , cartridges and printer toner), which are destined through composting, contracting or municipal collection and recyclable waste which is donated primarily to recycling cooperatives, through the Solidary Selective Collection program.
+Administrative activities generate municipal solid waste, such as recyclable waste (paper, plastic, glass, and metals), organic waste and refuse (food scraps, gardening and sweeping waste, sanitary waste) and hazardous waste (batteries, fluorescent lamps, printer cartridges and toner), which are disposed of through composting, contracting or municipal collection, and recyclable waste, which is donated primarily to recycling cooperatives through the Solidary Selective Collection program.

 Waste Destination

-The disposal of waste generated by the Company is carried out in accordance with the National Solid Waste Policy, observing the order of priority: non-generation, reduction, reuse, recycling, treatment of solid waste and, if there are no alternatives, environmentally appropriate final disposal.
+The Company manages solid waste in accordance with the National Solid Waste Policy, observing the order of priority: non-generation, reduction, reuse, recycling, treatment of solid waste and, if there are no alternatives, environmentally appropriate final disposal.

 For waste that presents some characteristic that represents a risk to public health and the environment, final disposal is carried out by contracted companies that demonstrate technical qualifications and environmental licensing.